pytorch/rfcs/RFC-0011-InferenceMode.md

 # New concepts

 In this RFC we introduces the following new concepts:
 - **InplaceOrView** is a new dispatch key in dispatcher.
 It's fallthrough kernel by default, but it does `increment_version` for inplace ops and `as_view` setup for view ops.
-Here's some genernated InplaceOrView kernels:
+Here's some generated InplaceOrView kernels:
 ```
    Tensor & add__Tensor(c10::DispatchKeySet ks, Tensor & self, const Tensor & other, Scalar alpha) {